 In the first part of the procedure, a mold is taken of the tooth which will be crowned.
-The mold is sent to a dental laboratory, and used to create the crown.
+The mold is sent to a dental laboratory and used to create the crown.
 Also, before a crown can be placed, a filling must be put in place, to stabilize the tooth structure from any further decay.

-In the interim period between the first and second appointment, which is usually about two weeks, a temporary crown will placed in your mouth.
+In the interim period between the first and second appointments, which is usually about two weeks, a temporary crown will be placed in your mouth.
 At the second appointment, Dr. Stevens will determine the colour of the cement which will later be used to affix your permanent crown.
 The colour of the cement affects the colour of the crown, so great care must be taken to select the cement which fits in naturally among the colour of the rest of your teeth.

 In the second part of the procedure, the laboratory-created crown is bonded to the tooth or teeth.
 First, Dr. Stevens uses either water or glycerin to place the crown onto the teeth.
-This non-permanent attachment is to check the crowns fit, shade and colour.
+This non-permanent attachment is to check the crown’s fit, shade, and colour.
 The colour of the crown can be adjusted based upon the shade of dental cement used, but cannot be altered after the crown is cemented.
 Once the correct colour is determined, the crown is ready to be attached permanently with dental cement.
 The cement is sandwiched between the crown and the tooth, then a special light beam is applied.
 This light initiates the release of a catalyst, which hardens the cement and permanently affixes the crown.

 The fee for crowns typically starts at $1500 per tooth.
 While insurance may cover some of the costs, typically it does not cover them all.
 You should discuss with our team all of your options and review financing information if necessary.

 Ceramic crowns — when properly placed by a qualified cosmetic dentist — are virtually indistinguishable from real teeth.
 They require regular brushing and flossing, just like real teeth.
-Also, anything that can chip a real teeth can potentially also chip a ceramic crown.
+Also, anything that can chip real teeth can potentially also chip a ceramic crown.

-If you have porcelain fused-to-metal crowns, you can expect basically the same durability as ceramic crowns.
-However, over time, a slight, metal line may become visible between your crown and gumline.
+If you have porcelain-fused-to-metal crowns, you can expect basically the same durability as ceramic crowns.
+However, over time, a slight, metal line may become visible between your crown and gum line.
 This is because gums tend to recede as you age.